mapcrafter/mapcrafter/README.md

 image data the renderer has to process.
 If you want a high detail, use texture size 16, but texture size 12 looks still good and is faster to render.

---north-dir=direction
+`rotations = [top-left] [top-right] [bottom-right] [bottom-left]`

-With this setting, you can rotate the world by n*90 degrees.
-Possible values
-are: top-left (default), top-right, bottom-right, bottom-left.
+This is a list of rotations to render the world from.
+You can rotate the world by n*90 degrees.
+Possible values for this space separated list are: top-left (default), top-right, bottom-right, bottom-left.
 Top left means that north is on the top left side on the map (same thing for other directions).

---render-unknown-blocks
+`render_unknown_blocks = 1|0`

 With this setting, the renderer renders unknown blocks as red blocks (for debugging purposes).
 Per default, the renderer just ignores unknown blocks and does not render them.

---render-leaves-transparent
+`render_leaves_transparent = 1|0`

 You can specifiy this to use the transparent leave textures instead of the opaque textures.
 This option can make the renderer a bit slower, because the renderer also has to scan the blocks after the leaves to the ground.

---render-biomes
+Per default the renderer renders leaves transparent.

+`render_biomes = 1|0`

 This setting makes the renderer to use the original biome colors for blocks like grass and leaves.
 At the moment, the renderer does not use the biome colors for water, because the renderer preblits the water blocks (great performance improvement) and it is not very easy to preblit all biome color variants.
 And also, there is not a big difference with different water colors.
+Per default the renderer renders biomes.

+### Command line options ###

+Here is a list of available command line options:

+-h [--help]

+This shows a help about the command line options.

+-c [--config=] file

+This is the path to the configuration file to use when rendering.

+-s [--render-skip=] maps

+-r [--render=] maps

+-f [--render-force] maps

+-j [--jobs=] number

+This is the count of threads to use (defaults to one), when rendering the map.
+The rendering performance also depends heavily on your disk.
+You can render the map to a solid state disk or a ramdisk to improve the performance.

+Every thread needs around 150MB ram.

+-b [--batch]

+This option deactivates the animated progress bar.

 ## Version history ##